-6. “Norwegian Wood” is not the name of the house.
+12. “Norwegian Wood” is not the name of the house.

+For Lennon, “Norwegian Wood (This Bird Has Flown)” was an allusion to an extramarital affair; for Harrison, it meant the breakout song for his defining instrumentals on sitar.
+But the ethereal head-scratcher of a song title actually refers to the cheap furniture of the average 1960s bachelorette apartment.
 Lennon and McCartney’s lyrics follow a man who goes to a girl’s apartment for the evening, only to be told to sleep in the bathtub and jilted the next morning; resentful of waking up alone, he sets fire to her apartment and its kitschy contents.
 McCartney remembers: “…a lot of people were decorating their places in wood.
 Norwegian wood.
 It was pine, really, cheap pine.
 But it's not as good a title, 'Cheap Pine,' baby.
 So it was a little parody really on those kind of girls who when you'd go to their flat there would be a lot of Norwegian wood.”
 Had the song been written today, it might have been called "Ikea Furniture."

 16. The famous Abbey Road picture has a prequel.